Green Bluff, Washington: History

-Since Green Bluff was a day’s ride by wagon northeast of Spokane, in 1909 the area was officially called the "Green Bluff Township #20."
+Since Green Bluff was a day's ride by wagon northeast of Spokane, in 1909 the area was officially called the "Green Bluff Township #20."
 Officers who carried out governing duties such as a clerk, assessor and treasurer were elected by the community and held monthly and annual meetings until 1972, when the township was disbanded by demand of the county.
 It was one of the last townships in the area.

 The Green Bluff Grange is described as "an agricultural fraternity and its purpose is to build a program of fellowship, service and member activities."
 Green Bluff Grange #300 was first organized in 1909, and meetings were held twice a month, on the second and fourth Saturdays of the month.
 In March 1909, the idea of building a community hall was proposed, and the hall was soon built by many local people who purchased shares.
 Meetings were held in the hall except when the $5 a month rent could not be paid.
 On those months, meetings were held in the schoolhouse.
 Then in 1916 the Hall burned down.
 There were long periods of inactivity at this point, until 1929 when the idea of building a new Grange Hall was proposed.
-It wasn’t until 1934 that an old boarding house in Elk, Washington was torn down and the wood was used to build the new Grange Hall.
-It was completed in May 1935, and still stands to this day, serving the community every month.
+It wasn't until 1934 that an old boarding house in Elk, Washington was torn down and the wood was used to build the new Grange Hall.
+It was completed in May 1935.

 There are many farms on Green Bluff which can be found at GreenbluffGrowers.com.
-Green Bluff is known for dry land farming and is home to breweries, a winery, cidery, meadery, and catering company, as well as an abundance of fresh produce including strawberries, rhubarb, lavender, cherries, raspberries, apricots, peaches, pears, blackberries, apples, nectarines, potatoes, carrots, cabbages, christmas trees and much more.
+Green Bluff is known for dry land farming and is home to breweries, a winery, cidery, meadery, and catering company, as well as an abundance of fresh produce including strawberries, rhubarb, lavender, cherries, raspberries, apricots, peaches, pears, blackberries, apples, nectarines, potatoes, carrots, cabbages, christmas trees and more.

+Geography

+Green Bluff is located in northeastern Spokane County on a bluff of the same name which rises to a plateau 500 feet above the Peone Prairie immediately to the south and the Valley Prairie immediately to the north.
+An intermittent stream cuts a thin, steep valley through the center of the Green Bluff area, which Day Mount Spokane Road follows into the community.
+The terrain where the farming takes place in Green Bluff is a relatively flat plateau compared to the bluffs which surround it.
+To the east of Green Bluff rise the foothills of Mount Spokane.

+The community of Colbert is located approximately two miles west and the community of Mead is approximately three miles to the southwest.
+These two areas are on the suburban edge of the Spokane urban area.
+The nearest highways are Washington State Route 206 two miles south of Green Bluff and U.S. 2 a mile and a half to the west.

 Local buildings

-In central Green Bluff, there is a school, a church, a fire station, a grange hall, and a general store.
+In addition to the farm and residential buildings, the Green Bluff community is home to a handful of other buildings.